Mizuiky/Mizuiky/README.md

                     <strong>Interests 💡📖</strong>
                 </span>
                 </br>
                 I have a keen interest in expanding my skills and knowledge.
-Here are a few areas I particular worl like to learn and dive into:
+Here are a few areas I particular would like to learn and dive into:
                 </br>
                 <ul>
                     <li><strong>Shaders:</strong> Exploring the world of shaders to enhance visual effects and create stunning graphics</li>